nanoMFG/gsaweb-terraform-live/README.md

 # gsaweb-terraform-live
-Terragrunt live code for running infrastructure deployents.
+Terragrunt live code for running infrastructure deployments.

-Contains terragrunt configs for each application stack under each environment.
+The directory structure is: `<project name>/<project env>/<module>`, eg: `myproject/production/server`.
+Each of these directories should contain a `terragrunt.hcl` file that configures s specific Terraform module (eg "server") for that project/environment.